DeboJp/AgenticRAG-Alpha-Project-Cosmos-/README.md

 > "task → plan → act → check → repeat"

+Please check out `v0.1_progress_log(guide).txt` for more dev specific details, if you'd just like to follow along.

 ## 🔎 What Can It Do?

 Currently supports basic web automation like: